Pedro-vd20/access_lab_iot/README.md

     Then reboot the RPi to connect and implement the settings from step (2).

-1. Download the necessary files and setup the folder structure as described [here](#folder-structure)
+1. Download the necessary files and setup the folder structure as described [here](#folder-structure).
+BGe sure to give the RPi its unique ID, and update the server to accept this ID.

+    To download the certificate file from the server, scp the file.

+    ```console
+    $ scp user@server_ip:path_to_cert/cert.pem /home/pi/
+    $ export REQUESTS_CA_BUNDLE=/home/pi/cert.pem
+    ```

 1. Make sure Python3 and pip3 are properly installed.